Pfleiderer-Adrian/REDCap-dockerized/README.md

 In this project we managed the several container throw the docker-compose framework.
 For the installation follow the [official Docker Compose installation](https://docs.docker.com/compose/install/)

 ## Installation
-The first thing to do is download or clone the repository:
+First, download or clone the repository:
 ```sh
 sudo git clone https://github.com/Pfleiderer-Adrian/Dockerized_REDCap
 ```

 <br>
 Next, we need to add redcap's official source files (zipped) to the **Webservice/src** folder in the repository:
 ```sh